 Wait, the story does not end there!
 Because on my final day in San Antonio, I found myself with about 30 minutes to kill, so I decided to return to the Alamo and give it another chance.
-Maybe my initial experience was a fluke and things would be better the second time around.
+Maybe my initial experience was a fluke and things would be better on day two of visiting the Alamo.

 “Where are we going?”
 “Is this the line into the Alamo?”
 “We’re kinda lost.”

 These comments were all overheard within a 5-minute span.
 Nobody had any clue what was going on.
 I was laughing out loud at the chaos and confusion.

 I made it back inside the darkened Alamo, where I saw one man using a flashlight to read the exhibit descriptions.
 Now there’s a guy who planned ahead!
 Those of us with normal vision were unable to see much, but the solitary fellow who brought a flashlight had no trouble.

 Congratulations, Alamo!
 This is the reputation you’ve earned!
 People now know that it’s so impossible to read your displays, they’re bringing their own flashlights!

 Alamo tips: Bring your own flashlight if you have a small one.
 Or use a flashlight app on your phone.